TBC Guide for Shaman Tank Spec “Warden”

 So, question is - can shamans tank?
 Yes, but with some restraints.

-Of course, shaman tank never was and never will be meta in TBC, due to it being less worked out than other tank classes.
+Of course, shaman tank never was and never will be meta in TBC, due to it being less developed than other tank classes.
 So who needs this guide?

 Disclaimer: DON’T USE WARDEN ON MAIN TANK POSITION IF YOU WANT TO PROGRESS AND SPEEDRUN RAIDS, THAT’S NOT EFFICIENT.